RAND School of Public Policy: On-the-job training

-Pardee RAND students gain practical experience and earn their fellowships through on-the-job training as members of RAND's interdisciplinary research teams, initially as apprentices and later in roles of increasing responsibility and independence.
+RAND graduate students gain practical experience and earn their fellowships through on-the-job training as members of RAND's interdisciplinary research teams, initially as apprentices and later in roles of increasing responsibility and independence.
 Students can apply to work on current projects with clients in the public, private, and non-profit sectors.
 RAND's research areas include children and families, education and the arts, energy and environment, health and health care, infrastructure and transportation, international affairs, law and business, national security, population and aging, public safety, science and technology, and terrorism and homeland security.

+RAND argued in 2023 that students aren't employees under the National Labor Relations Act.
+However, they also argued that students were indistinguishable from other employees.
+The National Labor Relations Board disagreed with both arguments, stating that "Students have significant functional integration with the Employer’s research staff... students actively contribute to the research that underlies the Employer’s analysis and the presentation of this analysis to clients."

 Accreditation

-Pardee RAND is accredited by the Western Association of Schools and Colleges (WASC).
+The RAND School is accredited by the Western Association of Schools and Colleges (WASC).
 The school received its first accreditation in 1975 and was reaccredited in 2021 for 10 years (until 2030).